-Create the capacity for the City to take on a coordination role, and develop a long-term strategy for affordable housing.
+Create the capacity for the City to take on a coordination role, and develop a long-term Strategy for affordable housing.

-Actions Time Person(s)/Departments Funding Notes Frame Responsible 1.
-Housing Director : Hire a City Housing Director to assess the needs on an By Fall HR, Planning Approx. \$115 - ongoing basis, bring together all relevant stakeholders at the municipal, 2021 \$130K per.
-Position county and state levels, draft and drive a long-term plan, and seek could be cost- funding opportunities.
-The Director should consistently explore "best shared between City practices" from other cities (Asheville, Caribbean Islands, Hawaii, Etc.,) and Business and integrate recommendations from related municipal plans; (E.g., the Community Post Disaster and Disaster Recovery Plan, Utilities Plan, Pavement Management, and the CARIP, Etc.,).
+Actions Time Frame Person(s)/Departments Responsible Funding Notes 1.
+Housing Director : Hire a City Housing Director to assess the needs on an ongoing basis, convene KWHA and other relevant stakeholders, draft a long-term plan, seek funding opportunities, liaise with all relevant stakeholders at the local, county and state level, and drive the long term plan.
+The Director should consistently explore "best practices" from other cities (Asheville, Caribbean Islands, Hawaii, Etc.,), and should integrate recommendations from relevant municipal plans (the Post Disaster and Disaster Recovery Plan, Utilities Plan, Pavement Management, and the CARIP, Etc.,).
 The Housing Director will report directly to the City Manager.
-2. City Wide Housing Assessment: Hire a consultant to conduct a Housing Ву Planning Approx. \$30K.
-Assessment in Key West using existing data of available inventory and Winter Funded through the types of housing most needed for rental, home ownership, multi-family 2021 Affordable Housing and single family housing in Key West.
-To the extent possible, the Trust Fund consultant should recommend a diverse scope of income levels and professional categories that most require housing.
+By Fall 2021 HR, Planning Approx. \$115 - \$130K per.
+Position could be cost- shared between City and Business Community 2.
+City Wide Housing Assessment : Hire a consultant to conduct a Housing Assessment in Key West using existing data of available inventory and types of housing most needed for rental, home ownership, multi-family and single family housing in Key West.
+The assessment will prioritize income need and provide information on the types of affordable housing that are currently available in Key West.
+To the extent possible, the consultant should recommend a diverse scope of income levels and By Winter 2021 Planning Approx. \$30K.
+Funded through the Affordable Housing Trust Fund professional categories that most require housing.
 (If possible, the assessment should establish an accurate median income that is used to calculate an AMI based on W-2's, thereby eliminating income derived by 401K's and retirement funds.)
-3. The Long-Term "Housing for All" Plan: Establish a 10-year long-term strategy and funding plan that includes: 1) Potential sites that are most suitable for building based on elevation and resilience to sea level rise for rental housing and home ownership; 2) a program for renovating and preserving the existing inventory of affordable housing (managed largely by KWHA); and 3) efforts to expand supportive and transient housing.
-By Spring 2022 KWHA, Housing Director, Planning Dept. & Committee, Engineering, Utilities, and other Community partners No funding necessary 4.
-"Housing for All" Working Group: Create and chair a small Affordable Housing Group comprised of: 1) KWHA, 2) Planning Department; 3) Private developers; and, 4) Relevant non profit agencies (Habitat for Humanity, AHI, Catholic Charities, FKOC) to guide the long term plan, and oversee goals 2 and 3 (below).
+3. The Long-Term "Housing for All" Plan : Establish a 10-year long-term strategy and funding plan that includes: 1) potential sites that are most suitable for building based on elevation and resilience to sea level rise for rental housing and home ownership; 2) a program for renovating and preserving the existing inventory of affordable housing (managed largely by KWHA); and 3) efforts to expand supportive and transient housing.
+By Spring 2022 Housing Director, Planning Dept. & Committee, Engineering, Utilities, KWHA and other Community partners No funding necessary 4.
+"Housing for All" Working Group : Create and chair a small Affordable Housing Group comprised of: 1) KWHA, 2) Planning Department/Housing Coordinator; 3) Private developers; and, 4) Relevant non profit agencies (Habitat for Humanity, AHI, Catholic Charities, FKOC) to guide the long term plan, and oversee goals 2 and 3 (below).
 By Summer 2021 Housing Director No funding necessary